Raspberry Pi

 Start up your Raspberry Pi

-With the Home Assistant Operating System installed and accessible you can continue with onboarding.
+With the Home Assistant Operating System installed and accessible, you can now continue with onboarding.

 Onboarding